NVIDIA/NVFlare/docs/_sources/programming_guide/controllers.rst.txt

 Workers keep asking for the next task to do, executes the task, and submits results to the Controller, until instructed to exit by the Controller (a special END_RUN task).

-The following diagram depicts how the Controller and Worker interact.

 Controller API
 --------------